go-swagger/go-swagger/docs/use/models/schemas.md

 | tuple `type: "array" items:[...]      |   Y| Y    | partial| As of v0.15, incomplete tuples and tuples with array validation are not properly validated|

-JSONSchema defaults to `"additionalProperties": true`, `go-swagger` defaults to ignoring this.
+JSONSchema defaults to `"additionalProperties": true`, `go-swagger` defaults to ignoring extra properties.
 Same for `additionalItems`.

 When`"additionalProperties": false` (resp. `"additionalItems": false`), uwanted properties (resp. items) do not invalidate data but they are not kept in the model.